ravindu644/Droidspaces-Locales/README.md

 <string name="get_started">Comenzar</string>
 ```

+**Important Notes:**
-**Note:** Keep "Droidspaces" untranslated in all languages - it's the project name and should remain as "Droidspaces" everywhere.
+- Keep "Droidspaces" untranslated in all languages - it's the project name and should remain as "Droidspaces" everywhere.
+- **Do NOT add `app_name` and `app_version` to your translated XML files** - These strings are unified to the main `values/strings.xml` file.
+You must completely remove them from your translated files - do not include them at all!

 ### Step 4: Submit Your Translation